google-marketing-solutions/crmint/docsource/docs/reference/measurement_protocol.md

 All of this is to support Enhanced E-Commerce [Product Impressions lists](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#il_nm) and [Product Lists](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#pr_id).

 Structures are  unfolded the same way as arrays are, but using structure keys instead of array indices.
+Arrays and structures are unfolded recursively to the full nesting depth.

 Consider this example data row from a BigQuery table represented in JSON: